kamenco/dines/README.md

 This bug was solved by discoverin that in the task.html some rows have been deleted.

-![template not found!](taskmanager/static/images/templ_not_found.png "Template not found bug") This error was cause because Flask was not configured to look in the right place.
+![template not found!](taskmanager/static/images/templ_not_found.png "Template not found bug")

+This error was cause because Flask was not configured to look in the right place.

      app = Flask(__name__, template_folder='templates')

-![Mailman added requirements!](taskmanager/static/images/mailman.png "Mailman added to requirements.txt") This bug was fixed by adding the flask_mailman==0.3.0 to the requirements.txt
+![Mailman added requirements!](taskmanager/static/images/mailman.png "Mailman added to requirements.txt")

+This bug was fixed by adding the flask_mailman==0.3.0 to the requirements.txt

-![Build error bug!](taskmanager/static/images/buid_error.png "Build error bug") Flask applicationurl_for function failed to findthe endpoint.
+![Build error bug!](taskmanager/static/images/buid_error.png "Build error bug")

+Flask application url_for function failed to find the endpoint.
 The suggestion Did you mean update_task instead? indicated that update_task is the valid endpoint.
 There was a typo in the endpoint name.

 ![Crash!](taskmanager/static/images/crash.png "Site crashes")

 The bug was caused by unresolved dependencies: Dependencies specified in requirements.txt namely Flask-SQLAlchemy was installe at lower version.
 Flask-SQLAlchemy was upgraded == 3.0.3
  The version conflicts caused the failure.

 ![CSS bug!](taskmanager/static/images/css_bug.png "CSS bug")

 ---